gbdev/pandocs/content/Video_Display.md

 ### Byte0 - Y Position

-Specifies the sprites vertical position on the screen (minus 16).
-An off-screen value (for example, Y=0 or Y\>=160) hides the sprite.
+Y = Sprite's vertical position on the screen + 16.
+So for example, Y=0 hides a sprite,
+Y=2 hides a 8x8 sprite but displays the last two rows of a 8x16 sprite, Y=16 displays a sprite at the top of the screen,
+Y=144 displays a 8x16 sprite aligned with the bottom of the screen, Y=152 displays a 8x8 sprite aligned with the bottom of the screen, Y=154 displays the first six rows of a sprite at the bottom of the screen, Y=160 hides a sprite.

 ### Byte1 - X Position

-Specifies the sprites horizontal position on the screen (minus 8).
-An off-screen value (X=0 or X\>=168) hides the sprite, but the sprite still affects the priority ordering - a better way to hide a sprite is to set its Y-coordinate off-screen.
+X = Sprite's horizontal position on the screen + 8.
+This works similarly to the examples above, except that the width of a sprite is always 8.
+An off-screen value (X=0 or X\>=168) hides the sprite, but the sprite still affects the priority ordering, thus other sprites with lower priority may be left out due to the ten sprites limit per scan-line.
+A better way to hide a sprite is to set its Y-coordinate off-screen.

 ### Byte2 - Tile/Pattern Number